gimenete/pagantis-ios/README.md

 You can call `showActivityIndicator` or `showActivityIndicatorWithStyle:` as soon as you create the `PAWebViewController` and before presenting it.
 And then you should call `hideActivityIndicator` when the progress block is called when a value of `PAWebViewControllerLoaded`.

-The progress block receives a reference to the `PAWebViewController` to simplify working with blocks so inside the block it is better to use the passed argument if you want to interact with the `PAWebViewController` (for example to hide the activity indicator).
+The progress block receives a reference to the `PAWebViewController` to simplify working with blocks.
+So inside the block it is better to use the passed argument if you want to interact with the `PAWebViewController` (for example to hide the activity indicator).

 Reference